tymyrddin/purple/source/docs/adversarial-ai/extraction.md

 Detection depends on distinguishing extraction queries from legitimate use, and the two are hard to separate at the level of individual requests.

 An adversary with resources can distribute extraction probes across patterns that resemble genuine use.
-Rate limiting slows the extraction without stopping it; adjusting query pace is a trivial countermeasure.
+Seeded into a stream of mundane requests, homework help, code assistance, translation, the probes are individually unremarkable.
+A filter that inspects one call at a time has nothing to flag.
+Rate limiting slows the extraction without stopping it;
+adjusting query pace is a trivial countermeasure.

 The deeper tension is that accuracy and extractability move together.
 A model returning precise probabilities rather than coarse decisions is more useful and more legible to an extraction attack.
 Reducing output precision reduces the